Traumatic brain injury

 Effects and recovery

 The effects of a traumatic brain injury on an individual depends on a number of factors such as the type, location and severity of injury.
-Symptoms can be wide-ranging, from physical effects such as balance problems, headaches and dizziness to cognitive, emotional and behavioural effects such as memory problems and anger.
+Symptoms can be wide-ranging, from physical effects such as balance problems, headaches and dizziness to cognitive, emotional and behavioural effects such as memory problems, fatigue and anger.

 Where the effects of brain injury persist or cause problems, a person may be referred to rehabilitation services.
 Rehabilitation aims to help the brain learn alternative ways of working in order to minimise the long-term impact of the brain injury, and help the survivor and their family to cope successfully with any remaining disabilities.